At a Glance

 The cost listed above does not include: airfare to/from Argentina, passport fees, visa fees (if applicable), and individual expenses.

 The Office of Global Education awards need-based scholarships on a competitive basis to participants on summer study abroad programs.
-OGE Summer Scholarship awards range from $500 to $2,000 and are scaled in proportion to program price and demonstrated financial need.
+OGE Summer Scholarship awards range from 20% to 50% of billable program cost and are scaled in proportion to program price and demonstrated financial need.
 Students who are currently receiving financial aid are automatically considered for this scholarship; there is no application process.

 OGE advises students to research and pursue a wide range of available funding opportunities.
 To find scholarships applicable to your program, browse the scholarships section of OGE’s website

 Withdrawals and Refunds

 Your acceptance form and program deposit are considered a good-faith commitment to participate on your Georgetown University summer program.
 Withdrawal from a summer program must be made in writing to the summer program coordinator.
 Please note that application fees and program deposits are non-refundable.
 Georgetown University will refund recoverable tuition and costs as determined by our partner institutions.
 Refunds will be calculated from the date the Office of Global Education is notified in writing of your intent to withdraw.
 Georgetown University is not responsible for indirect costs paid directly by the student, including but not limited to passport fees, vaccinations, and transportation costs.
 Georgetown University reserves the right to adjust program fees or cancel any program without prior notification; however, every effort will be made to provide information on cancellations in a timely manner.
 In the event of cancellation, Georgetown University will refund program deposits and 100% of recoverable program fees.

 The Office of Global Education is committed to making study abroad accessible to all interested and eligible students.
 OGE hopes that students with accessibility needs will pursue study abroad opportunities and use the available support services on campus for assistance and advice when necessary.